 Equipment and vehicles essential in accomplishing job duties are expensive and may be difficult to replace.
-When using District property, an administrator must exercise care and follow all operating instructions, safety standards, and guidelines.
+When using District property, employees must exercise care and follow all operating instructions, safety standards, and guidelines.

-Administrators must notify their supervisor or the facilities department of any equipment, machine, tool, or vehicle that appears damaged, defective, or needs repair.
-Prompt reporting of damages, defects, and the need for repairs could prevent equipment deterioration and possible injury to an employee or others.
-An administrator involved in an accident during work hours using work equipment may be required to take a fitness for duty exam.
-Employees are prohibited from using district-owned equipment or supplies for personal use without prior approval by a building administrator or supervisor.
+Employees must notify their supervisor of any equipment, machine, tool, or vehicle that appears damaged, defective, or need repair.
+Prompt reporting of damages, defects, and the need for repairs could prevent equipment deterioration and injury to an employee or others.
+An employee involved in an accident during work hours using work equipment may be required to take a fitness for duty exam.
+Employees are prohibited from using district-owned equipment or supplies for personal use without prior approval by the building administrator or supervisor.
 Following Internal Control processes, failure to report personal use of District equipment or supplies may be grounds for immediate discharge.